 The RC reviews on an annual basis, the level and mix of remuneration and benefits policies and practices of the Company, including long-term incentives.
 When conducting such reviews, the RC takes into account the performance of the Company and employees.
 It also reviews and approves the framework for salary reviews, performance bonus and incentives for key management of the Group.

-The RC also periodically conducts a review of the development and succession plans for key management and the leadership pipeline for the Company.
-In doing so, the RC aligns the CEOs' leadership, through appropriate remuneration and benefits policies and long-term incentives, with the Company's strategic objectives and key challenges.
+The RC also aligns the CEOs' leadership, through appropriate remuneration and benefits policies and long-term incentives, with the Company's strategic objectives and key challenges.
 Performance targets are also set for the CEOs and their performances evaluated yearly.